subhsa190/subhsa190/README.md

 🚀 A passionate coder from India, currently focused on mastering **Full-Stack Development** and cracking **Data Structures & Algorithms**.
 💻 I code in **C, Java, HTML, CSS, and JavaScript**.
-🎯 My goal?
-To become a 4⭐ CodeChef coder and land an awesome placement!
+🎯 My goal? land an awesome placement!

 ---